-The two countries have a long tradition of friendly relations.
-On 1 November 1876, the German Empire signed a friendship treaty with Tonga.
-The Federal Republic of Germany established diplomatic relations with the island nation in 1976.
-The Treaty on Friendly Relations and Co-operation between the Federal Republic of Germany and the Kingdom of Tonga entered into force on 2 January 1978.
-The two countries do not maintain embassies in each other’s capitals.
-The German Embassy in Wellington, New Zealand, is responsible for Tonga, while Tonga’s mission in London is responsible for Germany.
+Relations between Germany and the Kingdom of Tonga have traditionally been friendly.
+As early as 1 November 1876, the German Empire signed a friendship treaty with Tonga.
+Diplomatic relations with the Federal Republic of Germany have been in place since 1976; the Treaty on Friendly Relations and Cooperation between the Federal Republic of Germany and the Kingdom of Tonga entered into force on 2 January 1978.
+Germany does not maintain an embassy in Tonga.
+The German Embassy in Wellington, New Zealand, is responsible for Tonga, while in the country itself Germany is represented by an honorary consul in the capital Nuku’alofa.
+The Kingdom of Tonga’s mission in London is responsible for Germany.

-Germany’s economic relations with Tonga are modest.
-According to Federal Statistical Office figures, Germany imported goods worth 10,000 euros from Tonga in 2014, while Tonga imported goods worth 459,000 euros from Germany.
+Bilateral economic relations with Tonga are limited.
+According to Federal Statistical Office figures, Germany’s imports from Tonga totalled 3,000 euro in 2022; exports to Tonga were worth 340,000 euro.